Jamond and Joseph: Day in the Life

 - In the words of Kia Shine “Get your Tech Game Up”

 One of the reasons we got along so well is they often used rap verses and songs to explain different phases in their lives and lessons learned.
 Story.
 Of.
 My Life.
-Joseph and Jamond stressed the importance of utilizing technology a free platform for promotion and collaboration.
+Joseph and Jamond stressed the importance of utilizing technology for promotion and collaboration, especially since many platforms are free.
 They also added that sometimes your support may come from those on screen instead of friends and family.

 - Believe in You.